mbabynames search ✿

 Remington George

-The meaning of Remington is "noble and strong"; George is "farmer".
+The meaning of Remington is "raven town"; George is "farmer".
 There is a natural balance between the two.
 Remington ends on a nasal sound.
 George's opening G avoids any muddiness.

 Remington John

-Put "noble and strong" next to "God is gracious" and you get a name that feels considered.
+Put "raven town" next to "God is gracious" and you get a name that feels considered.
 Remington John works on paper and out loud.
 John (1 syllable) provides a firm close after the longer Remington.

 Remington Zane